m1kxCodes/cool_seagulls-Aimbot/README.md

                     triggerbotEnabled = not triggerbotEnabled
                 elseif selectedOption == 6 then
                     selectedPriority = (selectedPriority % #targetPriorities) + 1
+                elseif selectedOption == 7 then
+                    bhopEnabled = not bhopEnabled
                 end
                 updateGui()
             elseif input.KeyCode == Enum.KeyCode.Insert then